Donald E. Williams

-Captain Donald Edward Williams (February 13, 1942 – February 23, 2016) was an American naval officer and aviator, test pilot, mechanical engineer and NASA astronaut.
+Donald Edward Williams (February 13, 1942 – February 23, 2016) was an American naval officer and aviator, test pilot, mechanical engineer and NASA astronaut.
 He logged a total of 287 hours and 35 minutes in space.

 Early life and education

-Williams was born February 13, 1942, in Lafayette, Indiana and raised in the nearby town of Green Hill.
+Captain Williams was born February 13, 1942, in Lafayette, Indiana and raised in the nearby town of Green Hill.
 He graduated from Otterbein High School in Otterbein in 1960.
 He earned a Bachelor of Science degree in mechanical engineering from Purdue University in 1964.

 Navy service

 Williams received his commission through the Naval ROTC program at Purdue University.
 He completed flight training at Pensacola, Florida, Meridian, Mississippi and Kingsville, Texas, receiving his Naval Aviator wings in May 1966.
 After A-4 Skyhawk training, he made two Vietnam War deployments aboard the aircraft carrier USS Enterprise with Attack Squadron 113 (VA-113).
 He served as a flight instructor in Attack Squadron 125 (VA-125) at Naval Air Station Lemoore, California for two years and transitioned to the A-7 Corsair II aircraft.
 He made two additional Vietnam deployments aboard Enterprise with Carrier Air Wing 14 staff and Attack Squadron 97 (VA-97).
 Williams completed a total of 330 combat missions.

 In 1973, Williams attended the Armed Forces Staff College.
 He graduated from the U.S. Naval Test Pilot School at NAS Patuxent River, Maryland, in June 1974, and was assigned to the Naval Air Test Center's Carrier Suitability Branch of Flight Test Division.
 From August 1976 to June 1977, following reorganization of the Naval Air Test Center, he was head of the Carrier Systems Branch, Strike Aircraft Test Directorate.
 He reported next for A-7 refresher training, and was assigned to Attack Squadron 94 (VA-94) when he was selected as an astronaut candidate by NASA.

 He logged more than 6,000 hours of flying time, which includes 5,700 hours in jets and 745 carrier landings.